 - Manufacturing and distribution agreements.

-Team at Intellect Juris work together meticulously to help obtain the optimum worth on such brands and several other intellectual property assets through transactions such as negotiations, technology evaluation, valuation, due diligence etc.
+Team at Intellect Juris (Chandigarh) work together meticulously to help obtain the optimum worth on such brands and several other intellectual property assets through transactions such as negotiations, technology evaluation, valuation, due diligence etc.